msrasys/nnscaler/docs/source/parallel_module.md

 # Parallel Module

-Cube can parallelize a `torch.nn.Module` to a parallel module.
+nnScaler can parallelize a `torch.nn.Module` to a parallel module.
 A parallel module is a special `torch.nn.Module` but runs in multiple gpus/nodes.
 All the complexity of distributed training/inferring is hidden from the user.

 Currently we support three kinds of parallelism: data parallelism, tensor parallelism and pipeline parallelism (model parallelism).
 We can also combine them to get the best performance.